ddang770/download-ggdrive-pdf-viewonly/README.md

 cd download-ggdrive-pdf-viewonly
 ```

-Now, install the node packages\n
+Now, install the node packages
-\*NOTE: you need to have NodeJS installed to do this
+*NOTE: you need to have NodeJS installed to do this

 ```bash
 npm install